Skip to main content

 THE LIFE AND TIMES

-Dr. Lauderdale Goes To War
+Dr. Lauderdale Goes to War

-March 2024
+November 2024

 6min read

-He wrote down everything he saw in a career that stretched from the Civil War well into this century
+He wrote down everything he saw in a career that stretched from the Civil War well into this century.

 I said I would.
-A Dr. Walter E. Lauderdale had been my family’s doctor in those years, I knew, and ^ the Lauderdales had been members of the Old School Presbyterian congregation over which my greatgreat-grandfather, the father of my subject, presided.
+A Dr. Walter E. Lauderdale had been my family’s doctor in those years, I knew, and the Lauderdales had been members of the Old School Presbyterian congregation over which my great-great-grandfather, the father of my subject, presided.
 The letter writer must have been one of Dr. Lauderdale’s sons.

 The letters were eventually delivered to my office.
 The most I’d hoped for was two or three slim little volumes in which, if I were lucky, my ancestors’ physical frailties might now and again be mentioned.
-What I got were several big cartons crammed with oversized volumes containing thousands of letters home—detailing, almost day by day, a medical and military career that stretched from the late 185Os well into this century—all carefully arranged chronologically, written in a big, clear hand, and supplemented with sketches, photographs, souvenirs.
+What I got were several big cartons crammed with oversized volumes containing thousands of letters home—detailing, almost day by day, a medical and military career that stretched from the late 1850s well into this century—all carefully arranged chronologically, written in a big, clear hand, and supplemented with sketches, photographs, souvenirs.

-It seemed to me that these documents needed a safer harbor than they’d had, and with Gerry Lauderdale’s permission I described them in a letter to Archibald Hanna, then the curator of the Western American Collection at Yale’s Beinecke Library.
+It seemed to me that these documents needed a safer harbor than they’d had, and with Gerry Lauderdale’s permission, I described them in a letter to Archibald Hanna, then the curator of the Western American Collection at Yale’s Beinecke Library.
 He agreed to give them a home.

-I was pleased but also a little guilty.
+I was pleased, but also a little guilty.
 I knew that someone should edit the Lauderdale papers into a book—or series of books—and as the years went by and no volume ever appeared, I began to feel that I had been derelict, somehow, in not trying to produce one myself.

 John Lauderdale was a conventional young man, not especially brave or notably sensitive and more prim than most (he did not marry until late in life and seems to have been generally tongue-tied and disapproving around women).
 And he was prone to pious judgments all his life, many of which, I’m sorry to say, were likely inspired by the grim sermons to which he was subjected twice each Sunday by my ancestor: He went to hear Louis Agassiz speak one Sunday, for example, but was unable to enjoy it because he questioned “very much the propriety of such a [scientific] lecture on the sabbath.”